Kryha/parity-docker/README.md

-# parity-docker
+# Kryha's Parity:Stable Image

-This is an update to the `parity/parity:stable` that allows it to run in docker-compose and Kubernetes environments because the binary is executed as root within the container.
+This is an update to the `parity/parity:stable` image that allows it to run without modifications in docker-compose and Kubernetes environments because the binary is executed as root within the container.

 The `--base-path` has been updated to point to `/root/parity` and command line argumensts are supported.
-This allows for easy volume mounting on the host.
+This allows easy volume mounting on the host.

 Our Docker Hub repository is linked to the `parity/parity:stable` one.
 As a result, our image gets autobuilt once `parity:stable` is updated.